pyedie/discord_webhooks_poster/README.md

 Start the software by *double-clicking* the file and that's it !
 You can send *beautiful webhooks* !

+### TODO

+ - Add a color picker instead of enter a decimal color.

 ### Development

 Want to contribute?
 Great!